 Section 3.3 of the Institute of Electrical and Electronic Engineers, IEEE Guide for Electric Power Distribution Reliability Indices, IEEE Std 1366-2012, 31 May 2012.

-57 Italicised terms used in these definitions have the meanings given in the National Electricity Rules unless otherwise defined in this Part 2 of Appendix B.
+&lt;sup>90 Italicised terms used in these definitions have the meanings given in the National Electricity Rules unless otherwise defined in Part 2 of Appendix B.